 I can't help looking at most organizations and comparing them to restaurants and I couldn't help myself then...not only because the restaurant business is all I really know, but because of the glaring similarities between the non-profit sector and the hospitality industry as well.

-Instead of either one just hosting "special events", they both should be open 7 days a week - for all three day parts…breakfast lunch & dinner….and like this guy on the sidewalk - super accessible & open late-night.
+Instead of either one just hosting "special events", they should both be open 7 days a week - for all three day parts…breakfast lunch AND dinner….and like this guy on the sidewalk - super accessible & open late-night.

 I gave more than I usually would have given…to a complete stranger for no other reason than the fact that it was convenient.
 In fact, it was so easy - it was almost instantaneous.

 So we built Hawser around that idea: to make charities more accessible to the people who are willing to support them and to make giving to those organizations easier and faster than ever.